ath-maximus2006/pwn.college_atharvasri/Linux Luminarium Module 1 : Hello Hackers/Command History.md

 ## What I Learned

 * How to navigate command history with the up and down arrow keys.
-* That previous commands can be retrieved, edited, and re-run without retyping them.
 * This is useful for repeating long commands or recovering mistakes.

 ## References